Emulator Issues #4357

 Well, if anyone that really know the x86 asm could check this patch and do same correction on JItL, I think we could say that this bug is fixed.

-Updated by glennricster about 13 years ago
+Updated by glennricster over 13 years ago

 Just out of curiosity, do you have display list caching enabled?
 If so, does the crash still occur with that not enabled?

-Updated by beistin about 13 years ago
+Updated by beistin over 13 years ago

 No, I did not have display list caching enabled.